Does Time Slow Down When You Move?

 Look at the boxes and the dotted lines.

-• The second box (illustrated as the three boxes) is this same box, only moving relative to us.
+The second box (illustrated as the three boxes) is this same box, only moving relative to us, from left to right.
 This is why it looks like three.

 HOWEVER, when you are looking at the moving box from outside, you can see these dotted lines are now longer (they are dilated) than when it was standing still right next to you.

-We must, therefore, conclude that just by moving this box, the dotted lines (or gray line in the above GIF) have a longer distance to cross, than if it was standing still.
+We must, therefore, conclude that just by moving this box, the dotted lines (or gray line in the above GIF) have a longer distance to cross than if it were standing still.
 And YET, were you moving with the boxes they would still only move the distance of L - so it depends from where you look.

-• Stand outside the moving box, and the dotted lines become dilated (longer, as you stand outside looking at it move).
+If you stand outside the moving box, the dotted lines will become dilated (longer) as you watch it move.

 The difference in the lengths of this dotted-line/beam of light can be explained by one of two things: